 There are a few key nutrients to make sure you’re providing in your baby’s diet: zinc, iron, vitamin D, and fat (specifically DHA).
 No matter which method of feeding you plan on using (baby led weaning, spoon feeding, combination), it is crucial to make sure that your child is getting these nutrients.
 While you should focus on offering these nutrients, you don’t need to force feed them!
 It’s all about the Division of Responsibility.
 Your job is to offer these foods often to give your child ample opportunities to eat them.

 Zinc is required for proper growth and development.
 It is naturally found in animal products such as beef, pork, and chicken.
 It is also found in nuts, chickpeas, and dairy.
 Some breakfast cereals will have added zinc as well.
+Many zinc-containing foods also contain choline, which is important for brain development.
+Focusing on one nutrient tends to give adequate intakes of both.

 Iron helps our blood carry oxygen throughout our bodies.
 Your baby’s iron needs increase dramatically at 6 months.
 Babies fed FDA approved formula (pretty much anything you’ll find at the store) will be receiving iron through their formula.
 Breast milk contains less iron, but the iron in breast milk is very well absorbed.
 The best sources of iron are animal products, such as beef, chicken, or fish, but if you’re vegetarian, you can definitely still provide adequate iron!
 The key is to pair an iron-containing plant food, such as soy, lentils, beans, spinach, etc with a source of vitamin C, such as bell pepper or citrus foods.